mz496/mz496.github.io/posts/reaching-personal-website-endgame.md

 ## 2020-: a blog

 Why a full circle to a blog only now?
-I don't think I understood the staying power of a simple content-first blog without a specific higher purpose, no matter who you are.
+I don't think I understood the staying power of a simple content-first blog without a specific higher purpose.
+Like a new car that loses thousands of dollars in value as soon as you drive it out of the lot, every time I reworked my website, it would inevitably lose relevance after my next big life milestone.
+While those external milestones are fewer and farther between now that I've graduated college, I've realized I need to create my own milestones.
+This is how I keep track of them.

 ![Don't need to constantly reinvent if you stop trying to invent](../../img/reinvent-meme.jpg)